yunjoon-soh/CSE360_Final_Project/README.md

 * wrapper.c
 : Error handled library calls.
 Note.
 Not all libcalls are error handled because some developer of this project preferred inline error handling.

+### Script Folder
+* buildN.sh
+: Script to generate builds.h which includes the build number based on the number of git commits.
+Included as .PHONY in the Makefile

 --------------------------------------------------------------------------------------------------------
 # Grid
 ## Usage